 All our Research Excellence Framework submissions 2021 were world-leading or internationally excellent, and our postgraduate programmes embed our students within a world-class interdisciplinary research environment.

-Find out how to apply for one of our research degrees.
+Find out how to apply for one of our research degrees, such as a PhD.

 Postgraduate Taught Degrees

 Our MSc in Physical Activity, Health and Society is delivered by the Department of Sport and Exercise Sciences, in conjunction with the Department of Anthropology (both top 10 in The Complete University Guide 2023).
 The programme is suitable for those with a background in traditional sport and exercise sciences, as well as those with a social sciences, anthropological, natural sciences, humanities or broader disciplinary background.
 In fact, we welcome students from a wide range of routes disciplines and professions.

 We designed the MSc to facilitate academic rigour and flexibility, combining challenging and topical module content.
 Course content examines social and health inequalities and explores how we might use physical activity to improve equity through a variety of different lenses.

 The programme focuses on developing knowledge and skills that are highly transferable and desirable by employers, preparing our graduates to succeed in varied fields, including physical activity promotion, prescription, and policy-related roles.
 The course also provides students with a postgraduate skillset applicable to a range of other professions.

 We provide tailored training for each student.
 This training comprises access to extensive in-house methods, theory, and research ethics courses, as well as employability skills training to help you thrive in your chosen career.
 Visit our Specialist Training and Employability page for more information.